patilsd/Melody-Music-Streaming-System/README.md

   }
 ]

-🔧 Technologies Used
+🔧 Technologies Used<br/>
-HTML: Markup for structuring the app.
+HTML: Markup for structuring the app.<br/>
-CSS: Styling the app layout and appearance.
+CSS: Styling the app layout and appearance<br/>
-JavaScript: Implementing app functionality such as song controls and interactions.
+JavaScript: Implementing app functionality such as song controls and interactions.<br/>
-JSON: Storing and managing song details.
+JSON: Storing and managing song details.<br/>

-📚 How It Works
+📚 How It Works<br/>
-Loading Songs: The song data is loaded from the songs.json file using JavaScript's fetch method or directly from the file.
+Loading Songs: The song data is loaded from the songs.json file using JavaScript's fetch method or directly from the file.<br/>
-Creating Playlist: Songs are dynamically added to the playlist based on the JSON data.
+Creating Playlist: Songs are dynamically added to the playlist based on the JSON data.<br/>
-Playing Songs: Users can select any song to play, with options to play, pause, and skip.
+Playing Songs: Users can select any song to play, with options to play, pause, and skip.<br/>
-Updating UI: The app's interface, including song information and progress bar, is updated in real-time as the song plays.
+Updating UI: The app's interface, including song information and progress bar, is updated in real-time as the song plays.<br/>

-💡 Future Enhancements
+💡 Future Enhancements<br/>
-🎛️ Add more controls such as an equalizer.
+🎛️ Add more controls such as an equalizer.<br/>
-📝 Allow users to create custom playlists.
+📝 Allow users to create custom playlists.<br/>
-🔄 Implement song search and filter options.
+🔄 Implement song search and filter options.<br/>
-🌐 Integrate with a backend API for song data (optional).
+🌐 Integrate with a backend API for song data (optional).<br/>

-🤝 Contributing
+🤝 Contributing<br/>
 Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve the app.
+Feel free to open an issue or submit a pull request to improve the app.<br/>

-Fork the project.
+Fork the project.<br/>
-Create your feature branch: git checkout -b feature/new-feature Commit your changes: git commit -m 'Add new feature' Push to the branch: git push origin feature/new-feature Open a pull request.
+Create your feature branch: git checkout -b feature/new-feature<br/>
+Commit your changes: git commit -m 'Add new feature'<br/>
+Push to the branch: git push origin feature/new-feature<br/>
+Open a pull request.